fs-c/node-royalroadl-api/README.md

 # node-royalroadl-api

-A small, __unofficial__ fiction data API for [roalroadl.com](https://royalroadl.com), written in TypeScript.
+A small, __unofficial__ fiction data API for [royalroadl.com](https://royalroadl.com), written in TypeScript.

 All HTML is parsed using [cheerio](https://github.com/cheeriojs/cheerio), relative dates are converted to absolute ones using [date.js](https://github.com/matthewmueller/date).

-This __will__ break in the future as the public pages are subject to change at any time, but since cheerio is very forgiving it is likely that parts will remain functional.
+This __will__ break in the future as the public pages are subject to change at any time and without notice, but since the parser is very forgiving it is likely that parts will remain functional.

 ```
 npm i -s node-royalroadl-api